dbohdan/sqawk/README.md

 Example: `-output awk`

-The default serializer, `awk`, mimics its namesake Awk.
+The default serializer, `awk`, mimics its namesake awk.
 When it is selected, the output consists of the rows returned by your query separated with the output record separator (-ORS).
 Each row in turn consists of columns separated with the output field separator (-OFS).

 #### csv